seenu7120/Calculator-using-js/README.md

-" ## Designing a Calculator using HTML5,CSS3 and JavaScript....."
+" ## Designing a Calculator using HTML5, CSS3 and JavaScript....."

+"## It have a light and dark mode feature "

 "## It is fully functional one.... you can perform and play with following operations "